MichaelMCE/VLCStream/readme.txt

-VLCStream - A desktop media player with support for external displays.
+VLCStream - A desktop and/or headless media player with native support for touch input and external displays

 Install: